 Door County’s 300 miles of shoreline, much of it rocky, gave need for lighthouses so that 19th and early 20th century sailors could safely navigate the lake and bay waters around the Door Peninsula and surrounding islands.
 Today, these lighthouses are majestic landmarks offering compelling, heroic and sometimes tragic stories for anyone willing to listen.

-The most accessible lighthouses are: Cana Island Lighthouse, Eagle Bluff Lighthouse (offers daily guided tours), Canal Station Lighthouse and Baileys Harbor Range Lights.
+There are 11 lighthouses in Door County.
+The most accessible lighthouses are: Cana Island Lighthouse (offers daily guided tours), Eagle Bluff Lighthouse (offers daily guided tours), Canal Station Lighthouse and Baileys Harbor Range Lights.
 These lighthouses are accessible by car and visitors are welcome.
 Additional tours are available by Naturalist, Trolley, and Scenic Boat Tours.

-For greatest access to the lighthouses, attend the Door County Maritime Museum Lighthouse Walk, held the second weekend in June. www.dcmm.org/lhw.html
+For greatest access to the lighthouses, attend the Door County Maritime Museum Lighthouse Festival, held the second weekend in June. www.dcmm.org/lhw.html

 Baileys Harbor Range Lights

 Built in 1869, automated in 1972.
-For one hundred years, these lights were used to gain safe entry into Bailey's Harbor.
+For 100 years, these lights were used to gain safe entry into Bailey’s Harbor.
 When the upper and lower lights were lined up, sailors knew they were in safe waters.
-Both buildings are open for inspection during the Lighthouse Walk in June.

 Cana Island Lighthouse

-Built in 1869, automated in 1944.
-Not only still an active navigational aid, it's also Door County's most recognizable lighthouse and one of the county's most identifiable landmarks, thanks to painters and photographers.
-Located on a small island just offshore, the grounds can be reached by walking across a causeway.
-The keepers' house, along with the oil house, is open from May through October.
+Built in 1869, automated in 1944, Cana Island Lighthouse remains an active navigational aid.
+It’s also one of Door County’s most recognizable lighthouses and landmarks thanks to painters and photographers.
+Located on a small island just offshore, the grounds can be reached by walking across a gravel causeway.
+The keepers’ house, oil house and tower are available open for tours May through October.

 Sturgeon Bay Ship Canal North Pierhead Light

-The original pier head light was first lit in 1882.
-In 1903 the current structure was built combining the light tower and fog signal into one building.
-An active aid to navigation, this lighthouse may be seen from Sturgeon Bay Canal Park, immediately to the south of the canal.
+The original pier head light was first lit in 1882, in 1903, the current structure was built combining the light tower and fog signal into one building.
+An active mavigational aid, this lighthouse may be seen from Sturgeon Bay Canal Park, immediately to the south of the canal.

 Sturgeon Bay Ship Canal Light

 Built in 1899, automated in 1972.
-The bustling Coast Guard-operated station is located at the mouth of the Sturgeon Bay ship canal.
-Grounds are open to the public during the Lighthouse Festival in June.
+This Coast Guard operated station is located at the mouth of the Sturgeon Bay Ship Canal.
+Grounds are opened to the public during the Lighthouse Festival in June.

 Chambers Island Lighthouse